chesslab/chess-server/docs/legal.md

 # /legal

-Returns the legal FEN positions of a piece.
+Returns the legal moves of a piece.

 | Name | Description | Required |
 | ---- | ----------- | -------- |